Covid-19: NI records 75 cases and no further deaths

 Vaccines

-Again, Irish vaccine statistics have been disrupted due to the cyber attack.
+Irish vaccine statistics have been disrupted due to the cyber attack on the IT system used by the Republic of Ireland's health service.

+But as of 23 May, the WHO says that a total of 2,349,207 vaccines doses were administered in the Republic.